Family tormented by brother's mystery disappearance from Staten Island home

 “There were a lot of things that were happening that were kind of strange,” Freddie Escobar said.
 “There was a girls’ side and a boys’ side.
 Some girls were getting pregnant.”

-Celeste Escobar Pinera said the family never got any viable leads on Junior’s whereabouts.
+Celeste Escobar Piñero said the family never got any viable leads on Junior’s whereabouts.

 “We tried so hard to find him on our own,” the sister recalled.
 “We had given a deposit of $5,000 to someone that claimed to be a private investigator.”